Superbro525Alt/ConcertSeatBooker_ComputerScience/README.md

 }
 ```

-The above code logs in the user using built in firebase authentication using the email and password specified.
+The above code logs in the user using built in Firebase authentication using the email and password specified.

 ## Admin Login
 Email: admin@admin.com